JuliaPlanners/PDDL.jl/README.md

 ## Features

 - Parsing of PDDL domain and problem files
+- A high-level symbolic planning API
 - Execution of PDDL actions and plans
+- Abstract interpretation of PDDL semantics
+- Domain compilation for high performance
 - Support for the following PDDL requirements:
   - `:strips` - the most restricted functionality
   - `:typing` - (hierarchically) typed objects